rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

   ( C : A → U)
   ( is-covariant-C : is-covariant A C)
   : has-unique-extensions (2 × 2) Δ² (\ t → Λ t) (Σ (x : A) , C x)
-  := U
+  :=
-  -- Hint: use has-unique-inner-extensions-is-segal
+    has-unique-inner-extensions-is-segal
+      ( Σ ( x : A) , C x)
+      ( is-segal-total-type-covariant-family-is-segal-base
+        A C is-covariant-C is-segal-A)

 #def has-unique-inner-extensions-is-segal-case-consequence uses (extext)
   ( A : U)